Fatty Liver Disease

 There’s no medication specifically for fatty liver disease.
 Instead, doctors focus on helping you control factors that contribute to the condition.
 They also recommend making lifestyle changes that can significantly improve your health.
 Treatment includes:

 How can fatty liver disease be prevented?

 The best way to avoid fatty liver disease is to do the things that maintain overall health:

 - Stay at a healthy weight.
-If you’re overweight or obese, lose weight gradually.
+If you have overweight/obesity, lose weight gradually.

 - Exercise regularly.